 Tenant-occupied Rental Home – A home that is owned by the insured and rented to others

-Tier 1 Coastal Counties - Aransas County, Brazoria County, Calhoun County, Cameron County, Chambers County, Jefferson County, Kenedy County, Kleberg County, Matagorda County, Nueces County, Refugio County, San Patricio County, Willacy County
+Tier 1 Coastal Counties – Aransas County, Brazoria County, Calhoun County, Cameron County, Chambers County, Galveston County, Harris County (only small portion east of hwy.
+146), Jefferson County, Kenedy County, Kleberg County, Matagorda County, Nueces County, Refugio County, San Patricio County, Willacy County

 Tier 2 Coastal Counties – Bee County, Brooks County, Fort Bend County, Goliad County, Hardin County, Harris County, Hidalgo County, Jackson County, Jim Wells County, Liberty County, Live Oak County, Orange County, Victoria County, and Wharton County